rmrt1n/rmrt1n.github.io/src/articles/clojure-fly.md

           :ns-default build}}}
 ```

 Tools.build expects a `build.clj` file in the root of the project directory, so we'll need to create that file.
 This file contains the instructions to build artefacts, which in our case is a single uberjar.
-There are many great examples of `build.clj` files on the web, including from the official docs.
+There are many great examples of `build.clj` files on the web, including from the official documentation.
 For now, you can copy+paste this file into your project.

 ```clojure
 ;; build.clj